New Zealand volcano death toll rises to eight and will continue to climb

 The volcano on White Island was “highly volatile” and could erupt again within days preventing recovery teams retrieving bodies, said authorities.

-There was no sign of life on the unihabited island.
+There was no sign of life on the uninhabited island.

 “We are now living with a growing sense of desperation to bring home those that we know are there and those we love,” Whakatane Mayor Judy Turner told reporters.
 “The frustration of those families most affected is completely understandable.
 No news is not good news for people in this situation.”